Skip to content

 Final thoughts

-The right infrastructure helps companies not only deploy AI but also support it, scale it and get tangible results from it.
+The proper infrastructure helps companies not only deploy AI but also support it, scale it and get tangible results from it.
 Without this foundation, even sophisticated AI models fail to deliver meaningful ROI.
-In the next article, you’ll find real-world examples of how infrastructure modernization has helped companies globally transform their operations, allowing you to assess your own journey and identify the necessary steps to become an AI-connected business.
+In the following article, you’ll find real-world examples of how infrastructure modernization has helped companies globally transform their operations, allowing you to assess your own journey and identify the necessary steps to become an AI-connected business.